For 2023, the average cost of health insurance in Colorado is $418 per month for a 40-year-old.

-Colorado's Connect for Health state insurance marketplace offers Affordable Care Act health plans for purchase.
-The policies provide health care coverage, but if your household income falls below 138% of the federal poverty level, you can acquire health insurance through the federally funded Medicaid program.
+The Connect for Health Colorado state insurance marketplace offers Affordable Care Act (ACA) health plans for purchase.
+But if your household income falls below 138% of the federal poverty level, you can acquire health insurance through the federally funded Medicaid program.

 Cheapest health insurance by metal tier

-We analyzed all the health insurance policies offered on the Connect for Health marketplace to find the most affordable health plan for each metal tier.
-Although these are the cheapest plans available, they may not be offered to everyone, since the availability of insurers and health policies is determined by the county you live in.
-The table below should be used as an initial guide to determine what metal tier is most appropriate depending on your financial and health situation.
+We analyzed all the health insurance policies offered on the Connect for Health Colorado marketplace to find the most affordable health plan for each metal tier.
+Although these plans have the cheapest rates, they may not be offered to everyone since the availability of insurers and health policies varies by county.
+The table below should be used as an initial guide to determine which tier is most appropriate depending on your financial and health situation.

-Colorado health insurance policies are broken down into the three metal tiers: Bronze, Silver and Gold.
-The higher tiers have the most expensive premiums but also smaller out-of-pocket maximums and deductibles.
+Colorado health insurance policies are broken down into four metal tiers: Bronze, Expanded Bronze, Silver and Gold.
+The higher tiers sometimes have the most expensive monthly costs but also smaller out-of-pocket maximums and deductibles.

 Finding the best health insurance coverage in Colorado

 The best health insurance coverage for you will be determined by your financial situation and medical needs.
-The two largest differentiating factors between all health plans are the monthly premiums and deductibles.
-You should carefully analyze these to determine what fits your health insurance needs and will provide the best coverage.
-Below we have provided guidelines to the four tiers available in Colorado.
+The two largest differentiating factors between health plans are the monthly premiums and deductibles.
+You should carefully analyze these to determine what fits your health insurance needs and what will provide the best coverage.
+Below we have provided guidelines for the tiers available in Colorado.

 Start with Silver plans

-Silver plans are an affordable middle ground policy that has modest premiums along with a deductible and out-of-pocket maximum that are between Bronze and Gold tiers.
-We recommend starting your health-care search by evaluating Silver plans, as these are great for a variety of people unless you are extremely healthy, can absorb a very high deductible or know you will have a number of large medical expenses.
+A Silver plan is an affordable middle-ground policy with modest premiums.
+Silver plans often have deductibles and out-of-pocket maximums that fall between the Bronze and Gold tiers.
+We recommend starting your search by evaluating Silver plans because they’re ideal for most people unless you are extremely healthy, can absorb a very high deductible or know you will have a number of large medical expenses.

-Silver plans are also the only health insurance plan that makes you eligible for cost-sharing reductions if you fall below 250% of the federal poverty level.
-These reductions can further decrease your copays, coinsurance and deductibles, and can sometimes provide more benefits than Gold metal tiers with lower premiums.
+Plus, Silver plans are the only health insurance plans eligible for cost-sharing reductions if you fall below 250% of the federal poverty level.
+These reductions can further decrease your copays, coinsurance and deductibles, and can sometimes provide better benefits than Gold plans.

-Gold plans: Great if you anticipate high nedical costs
+Gold plans: Great if you anticipate high medical costs

-Gold health plans are the highest tier offered in Colorado and have the most expensive monthly premiums.
-But the policies also have the lowest deductibles, which can make it easier to begin coinsurance.
-For this reason, Gold plans are the best option if you expect to have a number of medical costs that may be expensive.
-One such example is if you have diabetes and need monthly access to insulin, which can drive up medical costs very quickly.
+For this reason, Gold plans are the best option if you expect to have high medical costs.
+For example, if you have diabetes, monthly access to insulin can drive up medical costs very quickly.